 One reason I immediately loved Duane Swierczynski books is I had that same image of him.
 His whole story process seems to be “Y’know what would be cool?” and he goes from there.
 I love that, and it leads to stories that are unpredictable.
 When you consume as much story as I do, it’s so easy to spot the patterns and guess the way a story is going to go.
 Even more so in Hollywood than in novels.
 But when you can surprise everyone, that’s a win in my book.

 Jason Bovberg: So far, we’ve talked about pulps and influences, old-school paperbacks, narratives of yore.
-It feels like you’re sorta resigning yourself to cult status … (I have a small collection of vintage typewriters, for chrissakes, and sometimes I even muse on the idea of writing a whole novel on one of them!
-LOL.
-I feel like I often veer toward the small cult audience, too.)
-But there are occasions when those pulp crime tales resonate with larger audiences.
+It feels like you’ve achieved a sort of cult status among a smaller but enthusiastic audience.
+I, for one, want to see you break through.
+There are occasions when pulp crime tales like yours resonate with larger audiences.
 “Pulp Fiction” is an obvious one, but then Tarantino’s “Grindhouse” flopped with a similar goal.
 Coen brothers films probably fit here.
 Movies like “John Wick” and “Nobody.”
 In the book realm, Lansdale has found the sweet spot.
 Chuck Palahniuk.
 S.A.
 Cosby just hit it big with a low-down, pulpy crime tale.
 I guess I’m asking … How are modern pulp writers tapping into an audience that’s definitely out there, ripe for those kinds of stories?

 Eric Beetner: If I knew the secret, I’d sell more books!
 I honestly think there is no formula to it.
 Lansdale has built an audience over decades of hard work and great books.
 Now and then, something breaks through, but it’s rare and there seems no rhyme or reason to it.
 Most books that become hits in any genre you can point to two dozen others like it that didn’t hit.
 Who knows?